inteliquent/flowroute-sdk-v3-ruby/README.md

   }
 }
 ```
-#### listCNAMRecordDetails(cnamId, callback)
+#### cnam_details(cnam_id)

-The method accepts a CNAM record ID and a callback function as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/list-cnam-record-details/).
-In the following example, assign the ID of the first record returned from our previous API query and retrieve the details of that specific CNAM record.
+The method accepts a CNAM record ID as a parameter which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/list-cnam-record-details/).
+In the following example, we assign the ID of the first record returned from our previous API query and retrieve the details of that specific CNAM record.

 ##### Example Request
 ```
-var cnam_details = cnams_controller.listCNAMRecordDetails(22790, callback)
-cnam_details.then(method(response) {
-    console.log("--List CNAM Record Details")
-    console.log(JSON.stringify(response, null, 2));
-}, method(err) {
-  console.log(err);
-});
+puts("---Get Details for a CNAM Record") cnam_id = result['data'][0]['id']
+result = cnam_controller.cnam_details(cnam_id)
+pp(result)
 ```
 ##### Example Response

 On success, the HTTP status code in the response header is `200 OK` and the response body contains a detailed cnam object in JSON format.

 ```
---List CNAM Record Details
+---Get Details for a CNAM Record
 {
   "data": {
     "attributes": {